Avon Barksdale: Season 5

 Marlo arranges a meeting with Sergei Malatov at MCI Jessup with hopes of contacting the Greeks and Spiros Vondas.
 He instead encounters Avon, who reveals that he still has a formidable reputation, and that Sergei had approached him once he began receiving direct payments from Marlo.
 Avon agrees, philosophically, with Marlo's plan to get around Proposition Joe and cut the Eastsiders out of the supply connection.
 Avon states that he is prepared to let bygones be bygones regarding their past war.
 However, he informs Marlo that in order to gain access to Sergei, Marlo has to pay Brianna $100,000.

 Marlo agrees, makes the payment, and is granted access to Sergei, with Avon watching from the side.
 Sergei is initially uninterested in cooperating with Marlo's plan but is swayed when Marlo points out that if any arrangement he can make with Vondas are beneficial to the Greeks, it will be Sergei who "made it happen".
 By the end of the series, Marlo's second-in-command Chris Partlow makes peace with the Barksdales as well, as he is seen fraternizing with Wee-Bey in a prison courtyard.

 Origins

 David Simon has disputed that any one individual is the model for any specific character in The Wire.
-He has stated on The Wire DVD that Barksdale is a composite of several Baltimore drug dealers.
-Avon Barksdale is likely based, to some extent, on Melvin Williams (who plays the character of The Deacon) and Nathan Barksdale.
+He has stated on The Wire DVD that Avon is a composite of several Baltimore drug dealers.
+Avon is likely based, to some extent, on Melvin Williams (who plays the character of The Deacon) and Nathan Barksdale.